-Pride Brighton & Hove is the biggest Pride festival in the UK.
-The weekend of events and parties at venues all over Britain's LGBT capital celebrates diversity, creativity and just plain fun.
+Pride Brighton & Hove is the biggest Pride festival in the UK and it has been called one of the best Pride events in the world.
+The weekend of events and parties at venues all over Britain's LGBTQ capital celebrates diversity, creativity and just plain fun.
 The climax is a spectacular parade - a really don't miss event - for the whole community.
-In 2015, at least 200,000 people took part.
+Hundreds of thousands of people take part.

-The festival takes place at the beginning of August (August 5 to 7 in 2016), with the parade usually the first Saturday of the month.
+The festival takes place at the beginning of August (August 3 to 5 in 2018), with the parade usually the first Saturday of the month.

 Tickets for some of the events and entry forms for the parade are available as early as February.

-Family Diversity Area - The Brighton Pride community emphasizes that this celebration is a family occasion with a family area in Preston Park that includes live entertainment for kids, circus workshops, and arts and crafts tent, face painting, scavenger hunt, quizzes, competitions and a Rainbow Kids Disco.
+Family Pride - The Brighton Pride community emphasizes that this celebration is a family occasion with a sate, alcohol free family area that includes celebrates the diversity of rainbow families.
+It usually includes live entertainment for kids, circus workshops, and arts and crafts tent, face painting, scavenger hunt, quizzes, competitions and a Rainbow Kids Disco.
 Children under 12 are admitted free but must be accompanied by a responsible adult over 21.
 Older children - to 18 - have to buy tickets but must also be accompanied by a responsible adult over 21.
+Details on Family Pride are published on the website closer to the events.

-Pride Village Party- Saturday and Sunday, the village party takes place along St James Street.
+Pride Village Party- Saturday and Sunday, the village party takes place along St James Street and Brighton's Seafront Parade.
 At its center there are community stalls for charities and organizations providing services to the LGBT community as well as market stalls offering all sorts of creative stuff.
-Tickets for Pride Village are available online or can be purchased on the day.
+There will also be bars and clubs along the way.
+You'll need a ticket and wristband for the village party and some venues will also charge admission.
+Check out ticket details here - discount combination Festival and Village Party tickets are available.

 Changing events - In the week leading up to the main festival, other events - a dog show, exhibitions, diversity games are usually planned.
 The best way to find out about these is to sign up to the Brighton & Hove Pride mailing list for regular updates.